 The Chinese population of Mandalay is huge, and before dinner we’ll walk around an interesting Chinese night market on 75th street, with stalls selling a huge variety of goods - including fruits, vegetables and Chinese cuisine.

 Overnight in Mandalay.

 Transfer to the Mandalay's Gawein Jetty at 6am for boat cruise down the mighty Irrawaddy River to Bagan, arriving in time for dinner.
 On the way you will have the chance to relax and take in the slow pace of riverside life, including a local village visit (lunch on board the boat).
-Due to a lack of rainfall, travel by boat is not possible during the low season and a private car will be arranged.
+Due to a lack of rainfall, travel by boat is not possible during the low season (April-September) and a private car will be arranged.

 Overnight in Bagan.

 You will have the chance to explore some of the most beautiful and historically significant temples such as the Shwezigon Pagoda; Wetkyi-in-Gubyaukgyi; Ananda Pagoda; and Ananda Ok Kyaung; as well as the the lively Nyaung Oo market.
 After lunch, visit a traditional lacquerware factory (a speciality of this region) and have the chance to buy distinctive, finely-crafted, locally produced products from a small business.

 Finish the day with one of the finest pagodas in all of Bagan, the Dhammayangyi Pahto and then, at sunset, witness extraordinary views across the plain from atop a pagoda selected by your guide.